Our history - Football Players Agency

 Békeffy Jenő was born on 28th May 1935 in Budapest.
-He was one of the first and most successful UEFA football manager of his generation.
+He was one of the first and most successful UEFA football manager in Europe.

 Jenő Békeffy started playing football in 1941 with some guys from his district.
 He was only six years old when he knew that football was much more than just a game.
 Each time the ball reached his feet, a new world opened up before him – a world where war and deprivation were replaced by hope, joy and freedom.
 For his family, football was an escape from reality.
 When Jenő joined the youth team of Monori SzSe, he became the pride of the village.
 Over the next five years, playing as a midfielder, he racked up success after success.
 He and his team won championships and remained undefeated, a joy and pride rare in this war-torn country.
 In 1947, at the age of twelve, Jenő was admitted to the Kecskemét Reformed High School, where he continued his career in the Kecskemét TE youth team for six years.
 After the World War, Jenő Kovács became president of the football department of the city.